Emily Fields

 Emily Catherine Fields is a fictional character created in 2006 by author Sara Shepard.
-She is a character of both Pretty Little Liars books and television series, and initially appears as a "jock girl" and one of the main protagonists of the story.
+She is a character in both Pretty Little Liars' books and television series, and initially appears as a "jock girl" and one of the main protagonists of the story.
 She is part of the group known as the Liars; and is best friends with the four other members, who are also protagonists.
-Emily is known for her description and shyness, as well as being part of a conservative family, the Fields.
+Emily is known for her description and shyness, as well as for being part of a conservative family, the Fields.

 Emily's characteristics and stories have the same methodology in both books and television.
-However, there are some perceptual differences between the two versions, since the television series usually didn't follow the books' scripts.
-For example, Emily's parents on the screen have different names from the books ones; and, in the books, she has siblings, while in the television series she doesn't.
-Another noticeable difference between the two versions are the physical and psychological characteristics.
+However, there are some perceptual differences between the two versions, since the television series usually does not follow the books' scripts.
+For example, Emily's parents on the screen have different names from the books, and in the books, she has siblings, while in the television series, she does not.
+Another noticeable difference between the two versions is the physical and psychological characteristics.
 The character is portrayed by Shay Mitchell in the television series.

 For her portrayal, Mitchell was nominated twice for a Teen Choice Award, once for a People's Choice Award, and shared a nomination for an MTV Fandom Award with Sasha Pieterse for Ship of the Year.

 Character in print

-Pretty Little Liars is a series of novels which follows the lives of four teenage girls nicknamed the Pretty Little Liars or simply the Liars, whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
+Pretty Little Liars is a series of novels that follows the lives of four teenage girls nicknamed the Pretty Little Liars or simply the Liars, whose clique falls apart after the disappearance of their queen bee leader, Alison DiLaurentis.
 Three years after her disappearance, the girls begin receiving threatening messages from an anonymous character named "A", who threatens to expose their secrets, including long-hidden ones they thought only Alison knew.
 Shortly after the messages begin, Alison's body is discovered buried in her yard.
 The books progress with the four girls trying to figure out who "A" is and facing many dangerous obstacles and twists.

 In the first book, Emily is introduced as a loyal, sweet girl who struggles with her sexuality.
 She is described as having hazel eyes and strawberry-blonde hair that is tinted blue-green due to chlorine.
 At her school, Emily is recognized by the students for her achievements in swimming.
 Emily is largely motivated by matters surrounding family, romance, and ambition.
 Emily is also superstitious, although most of her superstitions are unique only to her; for example, making a wish at "4:56" instead of "11:11".